Sparse Polynomial Matrix Optimization

 By introducing a new variable $x_6$, the PMI constraint $G(\x)\succeq0$ can be decomposed as

 such that $G\succeq0$ if and only if $G_1\succeq 0, G_2\succeq 0$.
 Note that after the decomposition, the PMO problem exhibits a CSP: $\mI_1=\{1,2,3,6\}, \mI_2=\{3,4,5,6\}$.

 Table \ref{tab::4} reports the related numerical results of Problem \eqref{eq:example_4}, where we compare the dense approach with three sparse approaches: exploiting both matrix sparsity and correlative sparsity, exploiting matrix sparsity, correlative sparsity, and term sparsity with block or chordal closures.
-It can be seen that the three sparse approaches all yield the same bound as the dense approach but in much less time (especially when $r\ge3$).
-In addition, exploiting term sparsity brings extra sizable speed-up.
+It could be seen that the three sparse approaches all yield the same bound as the dense approach while in much less time (especially when $r\ge3$), and exploiting term sparsity brings extra speed-up.

 We next consider a PMO problem adapted from \cite[Sec.~6]{kim2011exploiting}:

 with

 and